Home » 7 Common Parrot Sleeping Positions (with Meanings)

 Once again, although this sleeping position looks precarious, it’s very stable.
 The standing leg has a joint that can be locked, enabling the parrot to stay grounded and secure.

 You may observe other parrots hanging upside down occasionally.
-This is normal behavior, but if excessive, it could indicate the parrot feels fearful or threatened.
+This is normal behavior, but if excessive, it could indicate the parrot is fearful or feels threatened.

 A parrot will often rotate its head slightly and tuck it into its feathers.
 This is a position for deep sleep, so you mustn’t disturb the parrot.